 Don’t miss the Garfield Park Conservatory (also free!)

-For more culture, there are lots to see and experience in Chicago’s Chinatown.
+For more culture, there is lots to see and experience in Chicago’s Chinatown.
 You can take a tour of the area.
-Our go-to places to eat are the Triple Crown and Legend Tasty House for a rolled ice-cream treat!
+Our go to places to eat are the Triple Crown and Legend Tasty House for a rolled ice-cream treat!